malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 Finally, I argue that our disgruntlement with such an explanation is not an _explanatory gap_ [citation], but an _intuitional gap_.
 Nagal famously pointed out that we have no conception of and no way of developing a conception of what it is like to be anything other than ourselves [citation]  [is the 'no way of developing a conception' reference due to 'The Harder Problem of Consciousness'?].
 But that does not stop us making assumptions about what should and should not experience subjective experience.
 It took us a very long time to accept that animals could have any form of consciousness and subjective experience, and likely many still deny that outcome [details, citations].
 If we have no way to conceive of the experience held by an animal, why should we be so adamant about its properties?
 The answer simply is our deluded intuition.
 Our brains excel at finding patterns and extrapolating from them.
 This works well when the physical environment around us is there to provide an error signal.
 But when no error signal is available, we are prone to delusion.
 Our minds create such a strong sense of self vs other by keying that information into every sensory signal that we ever receive, so that our senses seem to take on an extra quality of realness, of subjectiveness, of _qualia_ [citation].
 That seeming extra quality is further processed by the same system that produced it, reinforcing the delusion that the qualia is something extra, beyond mere sensory information.
 And thus we are deluded into the intuition that subjective experience is somehow more than can be produced by mere computational processing.

-# I.3 Background - Theories of Consciousness
+# I.3 Background - Consciousness
 Many theories exist about the nature of consciousness.
-A summary of such theories will be given here.
+A very brief summary of such theories will be given here.
 This serves two purposes.
 Firstly, to provide a background to readers who are not familiar with the topic.
 Secondly, to define clearly the particular meanings that I will use for various key terms throughout the rest of the article.

-_todo later: extend out as suitable intro for someone totally new to the question._

 The word "consciousness" is an overloaded term, ie: that it has many meanings, with the particular meaning depending on context.
 Furthermore, consciousness of the sort that I wish to talk about here is an ill-defined concept.
 For example, consider the following working definition proposed by Searle: